japila-books/spark-structured-streaming-internals/docs/physical-operators/StreamingDeduplicateExec.md

 * Updates <<allUpdatesTimeMs, allUpdatesTimeMs>> metric (that is the total time to execute `storeUpdateFunction`)

-* Updates <<allRemovalsTimeMs, allRemovalsTimeMs>> metric with the time taken to spark-sql-streaming-WatermarkSupport.md#removeKeysOlderThanWatermark[remove keys older than the watermark from the StateStore]
+* Updates <<allRemovalsTimeMs, allRemovalsTimeMs>> metric with the time taken to [remove keys older than the watermark from the StateStore](../WatermarkSupport.md#removeKeysOlderThanWatermark)

 * Updates <<commitTimeMs, commitTimeMs>> metric with the time taken to spark-sql-streaming-StateStore.md#commit[commit the changes to the StateStore]